solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/addresses.md

 ## Deployment

 Usually `adresses.json` will be deployed as part of the Proposal deployment process.
-However, if you need to deploy it separately, you can do so by running:
+However, if needed, it can be deployed separately by running:

 ```solidity
 pragma solidity ^0.8.0;